pyomeca/bioptim/README.md

 It would be tedious, and probably not much useful, to list all the elements of nlp here.
 The interested user is invited to have a look at the docstrings for this particular class to get a detailed overview of it.

+### Class: VariationalOptimalControlProgram
+The `VariationalOptimalControlProgram` class inherits from `OptimalControlProgram` and is used to solve optimal control problems using the variational approach.
+The integration is done by a variational integration, the formulation being completely different from the other approaches it needed its own class.
+The parameters are the same as in `OptimalControlProgram` apart from the following changes:
+- `bio_model` must be a `VariationalBiorbdModel`
+- The phases have not been implemented yet, hence, only `final_time` must be specified, and it must be a float.
+- There are no velocities in the variational approach, so you must only specify the `q_init` and not the `q_bounds` instead of `x_init` and `x_bounds`.
+- You can specify an initial guess for the velocities at the first node and the last node using `qdot_init` and `qdot_bounds` and the keys must be `"qdot_start"` and `"qdot_end"`.
+These velocities are implemented as parameters of the OCP, you can access to them with `sol.parameters["qdot_start"]` and `sol.parameters["qdot_end"]` at the end of the optimization.

 ## The model

 Bioptim is designed to work with any model, as long as it inherits from the class `bioptim.Model`.
 Models built with `biorbd` are already compatible with `bioptim`.